chenwang07/NifflerDemo/README.md

 Trade Copilot is a cloud-based, distributed, AI-powered framework for risk calculation and real-time trading We leveraged the tick-level data feed, processed and stored over 100GB(30 million+) of data per day.

-Trade Copilot could provide signal notification, live curve building, volatility surface calibration, and intra-day risk calculation
+Trade Copilot could provide intra-day risk calculation, signal notification, live curve building, and volatility surface calibration

-Researchers and traders could leverage its ample market data to monitor the position, analyze the PnL, rebuild the market structure, and back-test their trading strategies with the highest accuracy.
+PM and traders could leverage its ample market data to monitor the position, analyze the PnL, rebuild the market structure, and back-test their trading strategies with the highest accuracy.
 When they off, they could still receive the notification via either email or IM app such as WeChat, WhatsApp

 (Currently, the Trade Copilot is under development, it is the demo repo, and the application will be available soon)